xsat/godot-minging-life/README.md

 # Minging Life

-This is fantastic game what developed on [godot engine](https://godotengine.org) for mobile devices.
+Fantastic game about mining every day what developed on [godot engine](https://godotengine.org) for mobile devices.

 ## Percentage of mining values:
 - 1 ~ 80%